*We’ve taken the time to update our PSA vs BGS vs SGC comparison, with prices and stats that are correct as of October 2023.

 The service is always great if you’re looking for the highest final sale prices when it comes time to part with your cards.
 PSA 10 versions are highly respected.
-The massive backlog they’ve seen has only helped to increase the average price of their cards in the meantime.
+This has been the case for years, with values continuing to increase since I first wrote this comparison in 2021.

 You can take a look at prices for PSA graded cards below.